timescale/docs.timescale.com-content/api-timescaledb.md

 ### `setup_timescaledb()` <a id="setup_timescaledb"></a>

-Initializes a Postgres database to fully use TimescaleDB.
+Initializes a PostgreSQL database to fully use TimescaleDB.

 **Sample usage**